Sign Up For Special Offers & Exclusive Content

 5. After eccentric loading

-Eccentric loading, or negative training, is typically used to gain strength in bodyweight movements such as push-ups or pull-ups, but it's also widely applied in strength training.
+Eccentric loading is typically used to gain strength in bodyweight movements such as push-ups or pull-ups, but it's also widely applied in strength training.
+Muscle soreness as a result of eccentric loading is often more painful and slower to recover than usual DOMS.

-The eccentric part of a lift is the part where the muscle lengthens, like the "lowering" phase of a bicep curl or squat.
+The eccentric phase of a lift is the part where the muscle lengthens, like the "lowering" phase of a bicep curl or squat.
 The muscle is under tension (it's holding a weight), and lengthens as it controls the weight down.
+We can control more weight here than in the concentric phase, and so eccentrically loaded exercises enable people to build strength quickly.

-Check out the below videos for an explanation on the term "eccentric", and a brief demo on how eccentric loading can be used.
+Check out the below videos for an explanation on the term "eccentric", and a brief demo on how eccentric loading can be used to achieve pull-ups.

 Check out this video demonstration explaining what "concentric" and "eccentric" mean: